 Absolutely!
 As a form of mindfulness, forest bathing is easily adaptable (and beneficial for children).
 Kids can focus and be in the presence of nature using their most dominant senses.
 Some children may focus on the color of the sky, the shapes of the clouds, and the colors of plants and flowers.
 Other children may find comfort in feeling the sun warm their skin, the wind in their hair or the textures of natural objects like stones, or the cool water of a stream.
 Hearing all the sounds in the silence, like birds, wind in the trees or the sound of moving water may be soothing to other children.

-Like any meditative and mindfulness practice, you will need to guide children in this experience and do it with them.
+Like any meditation or mindfulness practice, you will need to guide children in this experience and do it with them.
 Kids often associate being outside with playing, so they may need to practice forest bathing a few times before they are able to be outside without feeling distracted.
 For some kids, settling quietly into nature will take more practice, especially for children who may struggle with attention or those with ADHD.

 To help kids who find quiet times more challenging, guide them in developing a very slow walking pace where they can observe nature.
 You might tell them that in this time they will be a nature detective, noticing all they can in the world around them.
 Set a timer and when the time is up, ask them how many different sights, sounds, smells, etc., they noticed.
 In time, and with repeated exposure to the practice, children will come to appreciate forest bathing and even seek out the experience to do with you.